-This 30-credit-hour concentration in the Department of Educational Leadership, Research and Technology at Western Michigan University is designed to prepare graduate students for collaborative teacher leadership roles in K-12 schools, following national standards for teacher leadership.
-This program is specifically designed for teachers who do not wish to become administrators, but desire to take on leadership roles that contribute to the success of K-12 schools through improved student outcomes.
+This 30-credit-hour concentration in the Department of Educational Leadership, Research and Technology is designed to prepare graduate students for collaborative teacher leadership roles in a K-12 school building following national and state standards for teacher leadership.
+This program is specifically designed for teachers who do not wish to become administrators but desire to take on leadership roles in a specialty area that contributes to the success of a K-12 school.

 Applications are accepted on an ongoing basis throughout the year.
-Admission decisions take about four weeks from the time when all material is received.
+Admission decisions take approximately four weeks after all materials are received.

 Program course requirements

 (Unless otherwise noted all courses are three credit hours)

 EDLD 6791: Educational Leadership Master's Seminar (An introduction to the program and concepts), one credit

 EDLD 6020: Educational Leadership, Systems and Change

 EDLD 6300: Data Informed Decision Making, Research and Evaluation